 Itemization of or accounting for all property discarded or confiscated

 Documentation of all offers of housing made, with the type of housing and the results of each offer (ie. Was the person placed in housing?)

+Nothing about individual enforcement – we just have some summary tables.

 Data on all police deployments to Operation Healthy Streets (OHS) cleanings/engagements between 1/1/2012 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data associated with each cleaning/engagement: